winwu/federation/README.md

 # Introduction

-This project demonstrates a micro frontend architecture using Module Federation.
-It allows independently deployed applications (app1 and app2) to share components dynamically.
+This project demonstrates a monorepo project structure,  using Module Federation to have app2 share components dynamically.

 # Getting Started